 - They are hard to guarantee.
 Next to impossible, really.
 SEO is continually evolving and thus unpredictable.

 A client’s goals are widely similar: improving rankings, increasing traffic, and generating more leads/sales.
 But these are just a means to an end.
-Try to dig deeper than the surface of things when choosing your campaign goals.
+When choosing your campaign goals, try to dig deeper than the surface of things.
 During the SEO discovery call, it’s wise to ask this exact question: “What would your business look like if Google sent you twice as much traffic as they do today?”
 This answer to this type of specific question tells you what the end destination truly looks like from your client’s perspective.

 Examples of responses you may hear include: